Are the results of this study valid?

 Returning to our clinical scenario from the question formulation tutorial:

-In the tutorial on clinical questions, we formulated the following question: In a 65 year old man with stroke and moderate carotid stenosis, can carotid endarterectomy decrease the risk of stroke compared with medical therapy?
+In the tutorial on clinical questions, we formulated the following question: In a 70 year old man does a history of stroke increase his risk for seizure?

-How do we critically appraise this therapy paper?
-We'll start off by considering validity first and the following list outlines the questions that we need to consider when deciding if a therapy paper is valid.
+How do we critically appraise this prognosis paper?
+We'll start by considering validity first and the following list outlines the questions that we need to consider when deciding if a prognosis paper is valid.

-- Was follow-up of patients sufficiently long and complete?
+- Was patient follow-up sufficiently long and complete?